Projecte4-Webs-al-punt/Projecte4-Gestor-de-Torns-Professors/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the Tutory.cat Project!

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the Tutory.cat community is welcoming to all, please review and abide by the Code of Conduct.

+- Participants will be tolerant of opposing views.
+- Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
+- When interpreting the words and actions of others, participants should always assume good intentions.
+- Behavior that can be reasonably considered harassment will not be tolerated.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Tutory.cat, please send an e-mail to Juan José Gómez Villegas via [juanjogomvil@gmail.com](mailto:juanjogomvil@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License